FAQ

 What if I sell my unit? ▾

-The Edge stays with the stall and transfers with the unit.
+The Leaf stays with the stall and transfers with the unit.
 The new owner benefits from the charger infrastructure.
 It's a selling feature, not a liability.

 What if I get a different EV? ▾

-Mesh works with any Level 2 (J1772) charger and any electric vehicle.
+Mesh works with common Level 2 chargers and electric vehicles.
 Changing cars has no effect on the system.

 Who do I call if my charger stops working? ▾

 For the EV charger itself, contact the charger manufacturer.
-For anything Mesh-related — the Edge device, charge rate issues, or system behaviour — call VTeng at 604-771-5543.
+For anything Mesh-related — the Leaf device, charge rate issues, or system behaviour — call VTeng at 604-771-5543.

 Can I choose my own EV charger brand? ▾

 Yes.
-Mesh works with any standard Level 2 J1772 charger.
+Mesh works with common Level 2 EV chargers.
 Your electrician can recommend options that fit your stall and budget.

 For Electricians

-How reliable is the wireless link between Hub and Edges? ▾
+How reliable is the wireless link between Core and Leaf units? ▾

-What panel configurations is the Hub compatible with? ▾
+What panel configurations is the Core compatible with? ▾

 How is breaker coordination handled? ▾